 In the second part of this project, we explore the data at the family level.
 Of particular interest to us are the medical-related expenditures

-- Important: Again, the categories on your plots should be descriptively labeled - don’t use
+Important: Again, the categories on your plots should be descriptively labeled - don’t use 1, 2, 3, 4, and instead use labels like "opposite-sex","same-sex", etc.

 When it comes to the total amount each family paid in premiums, some values have been imputed.
 What proportion of values were imputed?
 What is the distribution of imputation methods?
 One of the imputation methods is listed as “hotdeck imputation”.
 Using Google, provide a verbal description of how this imputation method words.